jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 {% endhighlight %}

 From the weighted adjacency matrix `fit_obj$wadj` we see that there is only one edge present between x1 and x3.
-However, when looking at the model parameter matrix `fit_obj$mpar.matrix` we see that the parameter of the regression x3 <- x2 was actually nonzero, but the edge was set to be absent by the AND-rule because the parameter in the regression x2 -> x2 was zero (For an explanation of the the model parameter matrix, see [here](http://jmbh.github.io/Interactions-between-categorical-Variables-in-mixed-graphical-models/))
+However, when looking at the model parameter matrix `fit_obj$mpar.matrix` we see that the parameter beta_32 of the regression (3) was actually nonzero, but the edge was set to be absent by the AND-rule because the parameter beta_23 in regression (2) was zero (for an explanation of the the model parameter matrix, see [here](http://jmbh.github.io/Interactions-between-categorical-Variables-in-mixed-graphical-models/))

-We now do the following: we first go through all steps of using the parameters of the regression model x3 <- x2 to compute predictions for x3.
+We now do the following: we first go through all steps of using the parameters of regression model (3) to compute predictions for x3.
 We will see that these steps lead to the exactly the same predictions as the function `predict.mgm()`.
-Then we modify the regression model according the AND-rule and set the regression parameter x3 <- x2 to zero - we will see that this 'destroys' the parameter scaling and leads to a predictability that is *worse than the intercept model*.
+Then we modify the regression model according the AND-rule and set the regression parameter beta_32 to zero - we will see that this 'destroys' the parameter scaling and leads to a predictability that is *worse than the intercept model*.

 We first show how to compute predictions for x3 using the unmodified model: